Introduction

 Delete a screen

-You can delete any screen in your course except for the Start and Finish screens.
+You can delete any screen except for the Start and Finish screens.
 When you delete a screen, any related translations are also deleted.
 This action can't be undone.

 1. With the left navigation bar open, hover over the screen you want to delete.